Ordering your test

 Results for this test are ready in 5-7 working days from the moment we receive samples, and will be sent by email.

 We suggest you return samples by courier directly to the laboratory because the local postal system has proved unreliable and we cannot be responsible for samples that do not reach us.

 Siblings testing is done when people taking part in the DNA test are males and females.
 If the interested parties are of only one gender, then we may recommend other types of relationship testing depending on the gender of the people in question.
 Sibling test results are made more accurate by the inclusion of the mother’s DNA sample.
 We strongly suggest including the sample of a known mother to provide stronger results.

 Our sibling results will show a relationship index.
 This index can either be greater than 1.0 or less than 1.0.
 Individuals that are not full siblings and share neither of their parents will have a relationship index value that is less than 1.0.
 On the other hand, full siblings sharing both biological parents and half siblings sharing only one biological parent will have a relationship index of more than 1.0.

 The result will also provide an interpretation by our scientists, detailing whether the people tested are more likely full siblings, half siblings or perhaps not siblings at all.

 Home testing is the way of going about a peace of mind tests these days.
 No more blood samples or visits to clinics.
 All you need is the home kit which we supply.
 Inside this kit, you have the oral swabs for collecting samples as well as the instructions and consent forms.
 Interested in seeing just how simple sample collection is?
 Visit this page.

 Other testing options

-If individuals interested in carrying out the test are males homeDNAdirect Ireland suggests a Y chromosome test.
+If individuals interested in carrying out the test are males homeDNAdirect South Africa suggests a Y chromosome test.
 This test will confirm a shared male line between the people tested.